Snežana Paunović: Parliamentarian (2013–14, 2016–2025)

 Paunović appeared in the 180th position on the Socialist Party's electoral list in the 2007 Serbian parliamentary election.
 The list won sixteen seats, and she was not given a mandate.
 (From 2000 to 2011, Serbian parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
-Paunović could have been included in the SPS delegation despite her low position on the list, but this did not occur.)
+Paunović could have been included in the SPS assembly delegation in 2007 despite her low position on the list, but this did not occur.)

 Serbia's electoral system was reformed in 2011, such that all parliamentary mandates were awarded to candidates on successful lists in numerical order.
 Paunović was given the fifty-seventh position on the Socialist Party's list in the 2012 parliamentary election.
 The list won forty-four mandates.
 While not immediately elected, she received a mandate on 29 October 2013 as the replacement for Neđo Jovanović, who had resigned to take a state secretary position.
 The SPS served in a coalition government with the Serbian Progressive Party (SNS) during this time, and Paunović supported the administration in the assembly.
 She was not a candidate in the 2014 parliamentary election.

 She appeared in the twenty-first position on the Socialist Party's list in the 2016 parliamentary election and was elected when the list won twenty-nine mandates.
-The SPS remained a part of Serbia's SNS-led government following the election.
+The SPS remained a part of Serbia's SNS-led government after the election.
 In her second term, Paunović was a member of the culture and information committee; a deputy member of the committee on Kosovo and Metohija, the committee on the diaspora and Serbs in the region, and the economy committee; (Note: Formally known as the Committee on the Economy, Regional Development, Trade, Tourism, and Energy.) and a member of the parliamentary friendship groups with Australia, Belarus, Belgium, Croatia, Cuba, Kazakhstan, Russia, Spain, Switzerland, and the United Arab Emirates.